 I’ve had several requests lately for the Wonderful Waffle recipe to be put back on the website.
-(When I switched from Blogger to WordPress, the recipe didn’t make the trip.)
+(When I switched from Blogger to WordPress, the recipe somehow didn’t make the trip.)
 So here it is, but this time with a video! : )

 These waffles are soooo good!